OceanDataTools/openrvdas/README.md

 This project is a set of Python scripts implementing a data acquisition system for research vessels and other scientific installations.
-It allows reading data records (from serial ports and network-aware sensors), then processing and storing those records
+It allows reading data records (from serial ports and network-aware sensors), then processing and storing those records.

 The code is designed to be modular and extensible, relying on simple composition of Readers, Transforms and Writers to achieve the needed